The Lola Easy Oversized Crochet Pullover is a free and easy crochet pattern that is made to measure, size inclusive and beginner friendly.

 NOTE: If your stitch pattern requires you to switch to the double crochet rows, then you can simply do this ie. double crochet up to the stitch marker, turn, ch3 and double crochet back across to the left side.

-You can do a quick check here to see if 4 rows of neckline works for you.
+You can do a quick check here to see if 4 rows of neckline works for you (it will also depend on your yarn gauge).
 Hold it up against the top of your shoulders and if you think you need to crochet an additional row (following the same pattern) do so.
 Try to end on a 3dc cluster row, or a single or a double crochet row.
 Remember you will need to repeat this on the other side and on the front panel.

 Fasten off.